 Links on Android Authority may earn us a commission.
 Learn more.

-Android 12 features: Everything confirmed and rumored so far — A breakdown of all the features we know about, all the way up to the latest Beta.
+Android 12 features: Everything confirmed so far — Our up-to-date list of all the new features confirmed for Android 12.

 Android 12 Beta 5 update, official release is next! — If September seemed a little slow, next month is sure to be a lot bigger!
 Just weeks before the official release of Android 12, Google snuck out one more beta.
 This version doesn’t focus on exciting new features but instead serves as a “release candidate” for the final build.